- Where to Stay in Mykonos

-- Both ports in Mykonos feature ticket windows where you can purchase or collect your ferry tickets.
-In the New Port of Tourlos, you’ll find the ticket desk amid the row of port service buildings that is directly opposite the ferry dock.
-When the Old Port is in use (it is under construction in 2019), the ticket kiosk is located in the passenger terminal building, near the dock.
+- In the New Port of Tourlos, you’ll find the ticket desk amid the row of port service buildings that is directly opposite the ferry dock.
+When the Old Port served ferry boats, the ticket kiosk was located in the passenger terminal building, near the dock.

 Do Greek ferries use e-tickets?